technology-toolbox/website/content/blog/jjameson/2009/10/31/recommendations-for-code-analysis.md

 Attempting this will now result in a broken build:

-{{< blockquote "fst-italic text-danger" >}}
+{{< div-block "errorMessage" >}}

-Error 2 CA1305 : Microsoft.Globalization : Because the behavior of
+> Error 2 CA1305 : Microsoft.Globalization : Because the behavior of
-'string.Format(string, object)' could vary based on the current user's locale settings, replace this call in 'Program.Main(string[])' with a call to 'string.Format(IFormatProvider, string, params object[])'.
-If the result of 'string.Format(IFormatProvider, string, params object[])' will be displayed to the user, specify 'CultureInfo.CurrentCulture' as the 'IFormatProvider' parameter.
-Otherwise, if the result will be stored and accessed by software, such as when it is persisted to disk or to a database, specify 'CultureInfo.InvariantCulture'.
+> 'string.Format(string, object)' could vary based on the current user's locale
+> settings, replace this call in 'Program.Main(string[])' with a call to
+> 'string.Format(IFormatProvider, string, params object[])'.
+If the result of
+> 'string.Format(IFormatProvider, string, params object[])' will be displayed to
+> the user, specify 'CultureInfo.CurrentCulture' as the 'IFormatProvider'
+> parameter.
+Otherwise, if the result will be stored and accessed by software,
+> such as when it is persisted to disk or to a database, specify
+> 'CultureInfo.InvariantCulture'.

-{{< /blockquote >}}
+{{< /div-block >}}

 To avoid the CA1305 error, you will need to use something like this instead: